kiran-regmi/kiran-regmi/README.md

 # ✨ AI (Artificial Intelligence) 🆕
 ## ✅ 7 Day Challenge Projects:
 - AI Foundation - what it is and how to use it?
-- Difference between good and bad prompt
-- Use of AI in Cybersecurity
-- Limitation of AI
-- Various Tools and Use
-- Conclusion

 <hr/>